Table of Contents

-As mentioned above, a chronic cough is almost always an indication of some other health issue.
+As mentioned above, a chronic cough almost always indicates some other health issue.
 As such, the cough itself is a symptom.
 But in addition to ongoing coughing, a chronic cough may also be associated with other symptoms.
-Being aware of these other symptoms can help you and your care providers more accurately identify the primary problem that is triggering the cough.
+Being aware of these other symptoms can help you and your care providers more accurately identify the primary problem triggering the cough.

 Common signs and symptoms that occur alongside a chronic cough include the following:

 - Appetite loss